oracle-devrel/redbull-analytics-hol/beginners/README.md

 6. Once the Create Stack job has succeeded, click the hamburger menu in the upper left, select **Compute** in the sidebar, and click **Instances** in the menu.

     ![Instances in the Menu](./docs/red-bull-hol-2a-menu-instances.jpg)
 7. On the **Instances** screen, make sure "redbullhol" is selected under *Compartment*.
-If "redbullhol" isn't in the dropdown menu, it may need some time to show up, so grab (another) cup of coffee/tea and check back in a few minutes.
+If "redbullhol" isn't in the dropdown menu, you may need to refresh the page for the new compartent to show up.

     ![Instances Compartment](./docs/red-bull-hol-2c-instances-compartment.jpg)
 8. Once the "redbullhol" compartment is selected, you should see a running Instance in the list.
 The address you'll need to access it is in the *Public IP* column.
 Copy the IP address shown.